colson0x1/espresso/README.md

-# Espresso Runner (espresso-runner npm)
+# Espresso (espresso-runner npm)

 A lightweight testing framework for JavaScript applications (CLI + Web).

 ## Description

-**Espresso Runner** is a minimal and intuitive, powerful JavaScript testing framework built from scratch.
+**Espresso** is a minimal and intuitive, powerful JavaScript testing framework built from scratch.
 It provides an easy way to write and run tests in your JavaScript projects with zero configuration, offering a simple syntax inspired by popular testing frameworks.
 This library is designed to keep the testing process lean and efficient while adding a bit of style to your console output.

 ![espresso runner - testFn passed the test](https://i.imgur.com/3IlcU7N.png)